alex-davidson/brewing/Mead/ChocolateMead.md

 In future, large batches need to start with three tubs of honey rather than two.

 2024/04/26: Siphoned four bottles off the large barrel for taste testing.
 The liquid is clear brown, with no visible sediment or cloudiness.
 Sweetening worked wonders: tastes pretty good to me.
 Will gather opinions tomorrow on whether it needs more honey.

+2024/04/28: Two bottles tasted, one gifted.
+Bottled the remainder.
+Total: 39 bottles.